Infosys Q3 profit rises 33 pct, beats forecast

-Bangalore-based Infosys said on Thursday consolidated net profit for the third quarter ended December 31 rose to 23.72 billion rupees from 17.8 billion rupees a year earlier.
+Bangalore-based Infosys said on Thursday consolidated net profit for the third quarter ended Dec.
+31 rose to 23.72 billion rupees ($457 million) from 17.8 billion rupees a year earlier.

 Revenue rose 30.8 percent to 92.98 billion rupees.

-A Reuters poll of 10 brokerages had forecast a profit of 23.1 billion rupees on revenue of 92.2 billion rupees for the company, whose customers include Procter & Gamble Co and Volkswagen .
+A Reuters poll of 10 brokerages had forecast a profit of 23.1 billion rupees on revenue of 92.2 billion rupees for the company, whose customers include Procter & Gamble Co and Volkswagen AG.

 India's $76 billion IT services industry is driven by global demand for outsourcing and competes with Accenture Plc and IBM for contracts to maintain computer systems and write software applications.